Skip to main content

 As part of their capstone course, UMSI students teamed up with the Smithsonian Institution to improve their digital museum experience.

-Once you’ve been admitted to the Bachelor of Science in Information program, your coursework will consist of a set of core courses that are required of all BSI students, an individual pathway in Information Analysis or User Experience Design, and a pair of pathway-specific capstone courses in your final year.
+Once you’ve been admitted to the Bachelor of Science in Information program, your coursework will consist of a set of core courses that are required of all BSI students and an individual pathway in Information Analysis or User Experience Design.
 You will also choose elective courses that interest you, rounding out your academic experience.

-Altogether, the BSI degree includes 120 credits (half of which are upper-level credits), and 54 of those credits come from courses offered by the School of Information.
-This page will guide you through the degree requirements — and how to select a pathway toward a career in the field.
+Altogether, the BSI degree includes 120 U-M credits (half of which are upper-level credits), and 54 of those credits come from courses offered by the School of Information.
+All UMSI courses must be taken for a letter grade, achieving a C- or higher, with the exception of SI 210, SI 300 and SI 390.
+This page will guide you through these degree requirements — and how to select a pathway toward a career in the field.

 These degree requirements are for prospective BSI students.
 Current BSI students: Please make sure to refer to the BSI Academic Advising Resource Site for your cohort's specific degree requirements.